betoule/cosmologix/doc/validation_paper.md

 # Summary

+Type-Ia supernovae serve as standardizable candles to measure luminosity distances in the universe.
+Cosmologix accelerates and simplifies cosmological parameter inference from large datasets by providing fully differentiable calculations of the distance-redshift relation as a function of cosmological parameters.
+It incorporates the density evolution of all relevant species, including neutrinos.
-Type-Ia supernovae serve as standardizable candles to measure luminosity distances in the universe. `Cosmologix` makes inference of cosmological parameters from thousands of measurements faster and easier by providing fully differentiable computation of the distance-redshift relation as function of the cosmological parameters.
-It also provide common fitting formulae for the acoustic scale so that the resulting code can be used for fast cosmological inference from supernovae in combination with BAO or CMB distance measurements.
+`Cosmologix` makes inference of cosmological parameters from thousands of measurements faster and easier by providing fully differentiable computation the distance-redshift relation as function of the cosmological parameters accounting for the density evolution of all common species (including neutrinos).
+It also provides common fitting formulae for the acoustic scale so that the resulting code can be used for fast cosmological inference from supernovae in combination with BAO or CMB distance measurements.
 We checked the accuracy of our computation against `CAMB`, `CCL` and `astropy.cosmology`.
 We demonstrate that our implementation is approximately ten times faster than existing cosmological distance computation libraries, computing distances for 1000 redshifts in approximately 500 microseconds on a standard laptop CPU, while maintaining an accuracy of $10^{-4}$ magnitudes in the distance modulus over the redshift range $0.01 < z < 1000$.

 # Statement of need